 Summertime means picnics, barbeques, concerts and plenty of time spent with friends.
 While most people look forward to this relaxed season, it can be a stressful time for those in alcohol recovery.
-These events usually have an abundance of alcohol present, making sobriety more difficult for someone who has finished a treatment program.
+These events usually have an abundance of alcohol present, making staying sober more difficult for someone who has finished a treatment program.

 We often let our guard down in the summer months and our inhibitions are weakened.
 Unfortunately, addiction is always waiting to sneak back into your life and summer is an easy time for relapse to occur.

-Why is Summer Challenging?
+Why is Summer Challenging for Recovering Addicts?

 - The days are longer – These extra hours allow for more free time and can lead to alcohol cravings.